kbatsos/Real-Time-Stereo/README.md

 ## GPU Compilation

 Compilation on the GPU is rather straightforward.
 Navigate to the folder for the implementation you are interested in and type make.
-If your cuda libraries are located in a different directory than `/usr/local/cuda-#/lib64/` specify the directory in line 7.
+If your cuda libraries are in a different directory than `/usr/local/cuda-#/lib64/` specify the directory in line 7.

 # How To Run